-How do you pick the right tools to run your business?
-Does it matter what tools you use?
+How do you pick the right business tools?
+Does it matter what software or plugins or platforms you use?
 Are you using too few?
 Too many?

-Check out my roundup of what worked, what didn’t, and what’s changed going into a new year.
+Check out my online business tools roundup of what worked, what didn’t, and what’s changed going into a new year.

 Running a business requires you to make tough decisions every single day.
 You decide what to keep, what to scrap, what to revise in every area of your biz…

 December marks a nice and tidy way to go through your systems to see what worked and what didn’t…

 But before we get into that – let’s address the bigger question about “how” you run your business.